telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering/grid-with-excel-like-filter.md

 # Implement an Excel-Like Filter Menu

-The following example demonstrates how to set the Grid with Excel-like filter.
+The following example demonstrates how to set the Grid with Excel-like filter which has sorted and unique items.

-The example uses the [`columns.filterable.dataSource`](/api/javascript/ui/grid#configuration-columns.filterable.dataSource) property of the Grid to set a single Data Source for the Grid and for the filter menus.
+The example uses the [`columns.filterable.dataSource`](/api/javascript/ui/grid#configuration-columns.filterable.dataSource) property of the Grid to set a single Data Source for all filter menus.

-To achieve this behavior:
+To observe this behavior:

 1. Filter the **Product Name** column.
 2. Open the **Unit Price** column.
 Note that the values are filtered based on the currently applied filter on the **Product Name** column.